fverdugo/PartitionedArrays.jl/docs/src/jacobi_tutorial.md

 EditURL = "../jacobi_tutorial.jl"
 ```

-# Getting started
+# Jacobi method

-Welcome to this "Getting Started" tutorial on using the PartitionedArrays.jl package.
-In this guide, you'll learn how to implement a parallel version of the one-dimensional Jacobi method using PartitionedArrays.
+In this tutorial, you'll learn how to implement a parallel version of the one-dimensional Jacobi method using PartitionedArrays.
 Before you start, please make sure to have installed the following packages:
 ```julia
 using Pkg
 Pkg.add("PartitionedArrays")